 Securities listed in paragraph c and d shall be invested to provide sufficient liquidity to pay obligations as they come due.
+In addition, surplus funds may be deposited into certificates of deposit which are insured.

 The Town records all interest revenue related to investment activities in the respective funds and reports investments at fair value.